Chat with us, powered by LiveChat

 19 min

+Approximately 25.87 million Americans moved to a new location in 2024.
+And many moved their cars with them.
 Moving to a new place is always challenging.
 Along with packing up your belongings, you’ve also got to figure out how to transport larger items - like your car.
-You want to move across state lines with your trusty set of wheels.
-But how to send your car to another state to your new home safely and hassle-free?

 Reasons to Ship a Car to Another State